WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](#developers).

 == Changelog ==

+= 7.5.0 =
+Release Date: 12th October  2023

+Fixes:
+* Fixed currency symbol missing in different emails.
+* Fixed update cart issue in the case of Minicart.
+* Fixed arival and departure date issue on thakyou page and booking email template

+Enhancements:
+* Added more taxonomy options in the search filter( By default, Search, Trip Type, and Location will be displayed.)
+* Added hook for the empty cart message [wp_travel_cart_empty_message]
+* Added check box for Privacy Policy on On-page booking
+* Fixed arival and departure date issue on thakyou page and booking email template

 = 7.4.0 =
 Release Date: 27th September 2023